 Bob is a member of the Oregon State Bar, Washington State Bar, the American Bar Association, the Multnomah Bar Association, and the Federal Bar Association.
 He is admitted to practice before all state courts in Oregon and Washington, the Ninth Circuit Court of Appeals, the U.S. District Court for the State of Oregon, and the Tribal Court of the Confederated Tribes of Coos, Lower Umpqua & Siuslaw Indians.

-Bob serves on the Multnomah Bar Association’s Board of Directors and in 2014 is chair of the Oregon State Bar Constitutional Law Section.
+Bob has served on the Multnomah Bar Association’s Board of Directors since 2012 and currently serves as the Multnomah Bar Association’s Treasurer.
+He currently is chair of the Oregon State Bar Constitutional Law Section and has served on its Executive Committee since 2009.
 He previously served as chair of the MBA Professionalism Committee, member of the Oregon State Bar’s Public Service Advisory Committee, and member of the MBA Pro Bono Task Force.
+Since 2011, Bob spends time on both the Multnomah Bar Association’s mentor program as well as the Oregon State Bar’s New Lawyer Mentoring Program as a mentoring lawyer.

 Bob is a 1998 graduate from the University of Oregon School of Law, where he was Executive Editor of the Oregon Law Review.